JDBDT/jdbdt/src/site/markdown/index.md

 ### Programmatic definition of data sets

 [Data sets](DataSets.html) are defined programmatically, for instance using data set builders, without need to maintain external "data files".
+Data sets can also be read from CSV files anyway if convenient.

     DataSet data =